 This melt-in-your-mouth broccoli cheddar quiche is my go-to quiche.
-It’s rich but also light, creamy and soft with a bit of texture too, thanks broccoli.
+It’s rich and light, creamy and soft with a bit of texture too, thanks broccoli.
 It always gets rave reviews.
-I have made it so many times over the years and I have no idea why it has taken me so long to share it on the blog.
+I have made it so many times over the years, and I have no idea why it has taken me so long to share it on the blog.

 Okay, actually I do know why.

 The truth?
 Because I can be very lazy (hmmm, maybe pragmatic? yeah, that’s a stretch lol…), so I use store-bought pie crusts to make this quiche, like 97.9% of the time.
 Because really, who the heck has time to make a pie crust from scratch (says the girl with a Homemade Pie Crust Recipe on her blog…).

 BUT.
 As a food blogger, I can’t very well share a photograph of a recipe using store-bought pie crust, can I… or um, can I?
 Genuinely asking here.
 Maybe I should consider a Sandra Lee rebrand: Ashley T’s semi-homemade…

 It’s true, I do have an amazing Pie Crust recipe on the blog.
 It’s nut-free and gluten-free and tastes like a traditional buttery pie crust.
 And even though it’s actually the easiest pie crust recipe ever (like no rolling the dough required because I am just not that fancy), it still takes a whole 3 minutes to come together in the food processor and then another 2 minutes to smush into a pie pan.
 That’s 5 precious minutes that I can instead spend on my phone scrolling through photos on instagram of momfluencers who are way more put together than I am…